 - Path are indicated at the entrance (and listed in the section below).
 Some are paved and other just trail and they vary from 10min to 3 hours.
 None staying in the park are very difficult

 - I took the Church path and the yellow portion between both ends of the Church path.
 I took me 1h30 walking very slowly.
 Most interesting feature are close to the gate.
-I enjoyed the walk but some might say that it is not worth the walk jsut for the Church.
+I enjoyed the walk but some might say that it is not worth the walk just for the Church.

 - Amenities: café near the entrance and toilets (200kr)